ARMmbed/mbed-client-example-6lowpan/README.md

 - The binaries `gateway6LoWPANDynamic.bin` and `gatewayThreadDynamic.bin` will work when mDS is running on the IPv6 network.
 You should use the binary that corresponds to your application bootstrap mode and flash it according to the instructions above.
 In dynamic setup, the mbed 6LoWPAN Gateway will dynamically learn the network prefix from the IPv6 network it is connected to.

-- If you have a remote mDS instance running behind the IPv6 network (or IPv6-enabled cloud), you don't have to configure anything.
+- If you have a remote mDS instance running behind the IPv6 network (or IPv6-enabled cloud), you do not need to configure anything.
 However, if you plan to run your own instance of mDS on your network, please read the information provided below.

 ##### How to check if you have a valid IPv6 network